 A minimum GPA of 3.0 is required.
 Special attention is given to the grades achieved in science courses relevant to our program (e.g., chemistry, biology, biochemistry, pharmacology and mathematics).

 2. Graduate Record Examination (GRE) Score- No Graduate Record Examinations (GRE) Required for the 2021 admission cycle

 GRE scores of 153 Quantitative and 144 Verbal (new exam) or a combined Verbal and Quantitative GRE score of 1000 (old exam) are required.

 3. Letters of Recommendation

 Three letters from faculty knowledgeable about the student’s ability and capability are required.
 These letters should provide a thorough assessment of the student’s experience in laboratory research, ability to communicate in verbal and written English, motivation and creativity, and other qualities in the student’s academic performance.

-4. TOEFL or IELTS Scores for International Applicants
+4. English-Language Proficiency Test Scores for International Applicants

 5. Research and Professional Experience